 Step 1: Check that your laptop will meet the requirements

-Your best-case scenario is to find your laptop on Neverware’s list of certified devices, which clearly outlines support for features like a webcam or touchscreen.
-(Click on the model’s name to see those details.)
-We lucked out that our test model, a 2013 Lenovo ThinkPad X240, had full feature support across the board.
+Your best-case scenario is to find your laptop on Google’s list of certified devices.
+(Sadly, unlike Neverware’s documentation, the list no longer clearly spells out support for features like a webcam or touchscreen.)
+We lucked out that our test model, a 2014 Lenovo ThinkPad X240, had full feature support across the board.

 Note: On the compatibility list, you’ll see desktop systems like iMacs and NUCs listed as well—so if you have a spare monitor, mouse, and keyboard, you can instead spin up a Chromebox.
 Systems running integrated graphics work best.

 If your laptop meets the hardware requirements but isn’t on the certified devices list, don’t worry.
-You can try out CloudReady from the flash drive you’ll create next, which will allow you to test out how well it works without having to nuke your system.
+You can try out ChromeOS Flex from the flash drive you’ll create next, which will allow you to test out how well it works without having to nuke your system.

-FRIENDLY REMINDER: Before you begin installing CloudReady, back up any files within your existing OS!
+FRIENDLY REMINDER: Before you begin installing ChromeOS Flex, back up any files within your existing OS!
 The process is the same as a clean install of Windows, Linux, or MacOS and will completely wipe your drive.

 Step 2: Prepare the flash drive for installation

-To install CloudReady, you’ll need an 8GB USB drive (at minimum) and a PC, Mac, or Chromebook to create the installation media.
+To install ChromeOS Flex, you’ll need an 8GB USB drive (at minimum) and a PC, Mac, or Chromebook to create the installation media.
 The process takes about 20 minutes.

 Step 3: Boot to flash drive

-An alternative method is to enter your laptop’s BIOS (again, you will need to search for which key to press when powering on your laptop) and rearrange the automatic boot order, then undo that change after your CloudReady install.
+An alternative method is to enter your laptop’s BIOS (again, you will need to search for which key to press when powering on your laptop) and rearrange the automatic boot order, then undo that change after your ChromeOS Flex install.

 In either case, you should be able to choose the USB drive as your boot device.
-A white screen with the CloudReady logo will appear shortly thereafter.
+A black screen with the ChromeOS logo will appear shortly thereafter.